sveltejs/svelte-preprocess/README.md

   /** Disable a language by setting it to 'false' */
   scss: false,

+  /** or pass an option to render synchronously and any other node-sass or sass options*/
+  scss: {
+    renderSync: true
+  },

   /**  Pass options to the default preprocessor method */
   stylus: {
     paths: ['node_modules'],